 All or a portion of the PPP Loan may be forgiven by the SBA and the Lender upon application by the Company.
-Under the CARES Act, loan forgiveness is available for the sum of documented payroll costs, covered rent payments, and covered utilities during the eight-week period beginning on the approval date of the PPP Loan.
+Under the CARES Act, loan forgiveness is available for the sum of documented payroll costs, covered rent payments, and covered utilities during an eight or twenty four-week period beginning on the approval date of the PPP Loan.
 For purposes of the CARES Act, payroll costs exclude compensation of an individual employee earning more than \$100,000, prorated annually.
 Not more than 40% of the forgiven amount may be for non-payroll costs.
 Forgiveness is reduced if full-time headcount declines, or if salaries and wages for employees with salaries of \$100,000 or less annually are reduced by more than 25%.
+Subsequent to the end of the third quarter of 2020, the Company submitted an application for 100% forgiveness of the PPP Loan.
 The Company cannot assure that the PPP Loan will be forgiven, in whole or in part.